 such that there is a chart $(V,\psi)$ of $T$ around $\pi(y)$ with $\psi\circ\pi=(t_1,\ldots,t_m)$.
 In particular, the fibers $Y_t$ are smooth manifolds for all $t\in T$.
 This can be used to define families of differential forms on the fibers $Y_t$ which depend holomorphically on $t$.
 We use the common multi-index notation for wedge products: For any

-with $i_1<\cdots<i_p$ we write
+with $i_1<\cdots<i_p$, we write

-The following definition and notation is adapted from \cite{pham}: \begin{defn} We say that a differential $p$-form $\omega$ on $Y$ is a holomorphic $p$-form \textit{relative to $T$} if it can be expressed in local coordinates \eqref{eq:local_coordinates} as above as
+The following definition and notation is adapted from \cite{pham}: \begin{definition} We say that a differential $p$-form $\omega$ on $Y$ is a \textit{holomorphic $p$-form relative to $T$} if it can be expressed in the local coordinates \eqref{eq:local_coordinates} as

 with holomorphic functions $f_I$.
 We denote the space of all holomorphic $p$-forms relative to $T$ by $\Omega^p(Y/T)$.
-The germ of $\omega$ at $t\in T$ is denoted by $\omega(t)$. \end{defn} It makes sense to define a codifferential which acts only on the $x$-part of a differential form relative to $T$.
-Thus we define linear maps
+The germ of $\omega$ at $t\in T$ is denoted by $\omega(t)$. \end{definition} It makes sense to define a codifferential which acts only on the $x$-part of a differential form relative to $T$.
+Thus, we define linear maps

 for all $p\in\mathbb{N}$ whose action on $\omega\in\Omega^p(Y/T)$ in local coordinates reads